c-gabri/Federated-Learning-PyTorch/README.md

                         imagenet, 64 for omiglot. (default: ```32```)
 * ```--max_pool MAX_POOL```:   Whether use max pooling rather than strided convolutions (default: ```True```)

-## Requirments
-Install all the packages from requirements.txt
-* Python3
-* Pytorch
-* Torchvision

 ## Data
 * Download train and test datasets manually or they will be automatically downloaded from torchvision datasets.